-Attorney Aaron Gartlan can gather all of your medical records and consult with doctors about the effect of a slip and fall on your overall health and ability to work.
+Our Alabama slip and fall attorneys can gather all of your medical records and consult with doctors about the effect of a slip and fall on your overall health and ability to work.
 He will also listen closely to you and take the time to understand the impact of your injuries on your enjoyment of life.
 Our goal will be to secure a settlement or judgment that fully and fairly compensates you.

 Why Do Slip and Falls Happen in Dothan?